particle-iot/docs/src/content/hardware/best-practices/serial-number.md

 For devices without BLE capabilities (Gen 2 devices), the data matrix only contains the serial number.

-Note that older Photon, P1, Electron, and E Series modules do not have a serial number sticker.
-Older Electron an E Series with a "u-blox" sticker have the IMEI encoded in a 2D barcode.
+Note that older Photon, P1, Electron, and E-Series modules do not have a serial number sticker.
+Older Electron an E-Series with a "u-blox" sticker have the IMEI encoded in a 2D barcode.
 P0 modules (including the Photon) have an USI manufacturing code which is not easily mapped to any Particle identifier.

 {{!-- END shared-blurb --}}